PrimeIdeal/qr-encoder/README.md

 # qr-encoder
-Encodes alphanumeric text as a QR code
+Encodes text as a QR code.